SSTentacleSS/MavenMindustryPluginTemplate/README.md

 ### **Setup**

-1. Clone this repository first
+1. Clone this repository first.
-2. Install java (if not already installed)
+2. Install java (if not already installed).
-3. Use './mvnw wrapper:wrapper' in this dirrectory (if you don't have maven installed globally)
+3. Use './mvnw wrapper:wrapper' in this dirrectory (if you don't have maven installed globally).
-4. Configure the parameters in `pom.xml`, <properties> section
+4. Configure the parameters in `pom.xml`, <properties> section.
 5. Bob’s your uncle!

 ### **For Visual Studio Code**